The Toronto Van Attack Suspect Was Obsessed With Rejection From Women

 Alek Minassian, 25, was charged with first degree murder in the deaths of 10 pedestrians after he plowed through a walkway.
 Most of his victims were women.
 While authorities have not yet announced a motive, police said Minassian posted a “cryptic” message on Facebook indicating he was a part of the “incel” community, or an online group of “involuntary celibate” men who blame women for rejecting them.

-In his post, Minassian praised Elliot Rodger, the man who killed six students and wounded 14 in a 2014 shooting near the University of California, Santa Barbara.
+In his post, Minassian praised Elliot Rodger, the man who killed six students and wounded 14 in a 2014 attack near the University of California, Santa Barbara.

 “The Incel Rebellion has already begun,” Minassian wrote in a since-deleted Facebook post.
 “We will overthrow all the Chads and Stacys!
 All hail Supreme Gentleman Elliot Rodger!”

-It is not immediately clear if Minnasian posted on internet incel forums or what his motive for the attack was.
+It is not immediately clear if Minassian posted on internet incel forums or what his motive for the attack was.
 The Southern Poverty Law Center, which tracks the community of “involuntary celibates” as part of its watch on male supremacists, says the group looks at punishing women who reject them sexually or romantically as an act of heroism.

 “They’re being supposed gentlemen, and feel they should be rewarded for it,” says Eric Mankowski, a psychology professor at Portland State University.
 “When they perceive they are not being rewarded, they resort to a violent response to gain back what they think they are entitled to.”